luciotato/usdnear-stable/README.md

   - owed: USDNEAR 100   [Repay]
   - Collateralization Ratio: 142.4% **OPEN FOR LIQUIDATION**

+Even using all Alice's collateal, the Collateralization Ratio is below 150%.

 At this point Alice's debt is open for liquidation because it's collateral is less than 150%.

 A liquidator will be able to repay USDNEAR 64 from Alice's loan and will receive USD 70.4 worth of stNEAR from Alice's locked collateral (10% profit).